kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 indicate the sender's second choice, and so on.
 This allows expressing support for 4 schemes in HTTP/2 and 7 in HTTP/3.

-With the exception of 0, duplicate 8 bit values are not allowed.
-If any byte is 0, all more significant bytes MUST also be 0.
-A violation of either or both these restrictions MUST be treated as an error of type PROTOCOL_ERROR for HTTP/2 [RFC7540], or of type HTTP_SETTINGS_ERROR for HTTP/3 {{?I-D.ietf-quic-http}}.
+A sender MUST comply with the following restrictions when constructing a preference list: duplicate 8-bit values (excluding the value 0) MUST NOT be used, and if any byte is 0 then all more significant bytes MUST also be 0.
+An endpoint that receives a setting in violation of these requirements MUST treat it as a connection error of type PROTOCOL_ERROR for HTTP/2 [RFC7540], or of type HTTP_SETTINGS_ERROR for HTTP/3 {{!I-D.ietf-quic-http}}.

 In HTTP/2, the setting SHOULD appear in the first SETTINGS frame and peers MUST NOT process the setting if it's received multiple times in order to